GobySoft/goby3/src/doc/markdown/doc220_marshalling.md

 Throughout the documentation and code, "marshalling scheme" is shortened to just *scheme*.
 The schemes supported directly in Goby are enumerated in goby::middleware::MarshallingScheme::MarshallingSchemeEnum, however the actual value passed around is an integer, allowing the user to define their own schemes without modifying the Goby source code.
 In this case, scheme identifiers must be chosen that do not conflict with any of the goby::middleware::MarshallingScheme::MarshallingSchemeEnum values or any other third-party schemes in use.

 In practice, a real system should seek to minimize the number of schemes in use.
-However, it is often very helpful for interoperability to avoid premature data translation which may requires several different schemes depending on the complexity of the system, and how much of the code involves interacting with pre-existing modules (that may be fully committed to one particular scheme).
+However, it is often very helpful for interoperability to avoid premature data translation which may require several different schemes depending on the complexity of the system, and how much of the code involves interacting with pre-existing modules (that may be fully committed to one particular scheme).

 ## Types within a scheme